jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 this way:

 ```
-“MYDEARMR.
-SHERLOCKHOLMES,—You really did it very
+“MY DEAR MR. SHERLOCK HOLMES,—You really did it very
 well.
 You took me in completely.
 Until after the alarm of fire, I had
 not a suspicion.
 But then, when I found how I had betrayed myself,
 I began to think.
 I had been warned against you months ago.
 I had